ksm5611/RentCouver/README.md

 You need **THREE** terminal windows/tabs for this (or some other plan for running two Node processes).

-In the first terminal, run `psql -U development -d rentcouver_database_dev < ./src/sequelize/schema.sql && psql -U development -d rentcouver_database_dev  < ./src/sequelize/seeds.sql` to set up the Postgres database.
+In the first terminal, create a user with a database named `rentcouver_database_dev`.
+Then run `psql -U [USERNAME] -d rentcouver_database_dev < ./src/sequelize/schema.sql && psql -U [USERNAME] -d rentcouver_database_dev  < ./src/sequelize/seeds.sql` to set up the Postgres database.

 In the second terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn dev` to launch the server.